michaelrsweet/mmd/DOCUMENTATION.md

    the text as the alternate value.
 2. `MMD_TYPE_HARD_BREAK` - A `<br>` tag is written.
 3. `MMD_TYPE_SOFT_BREAK` - A `<wbr>` tag is written.

+Linked text gets some optimizations to minimize the number of `<a>` tags that get written, as well as using the `mmdGetExtra` function to get the link title, if any.

 In addition, some simple text substitutions are performed for "(c)", "(r)", and "(tm)" to use the corresponding HTML entities for copyright, registered